Liberty University - Online Programs

 Using innovative methods, students can take classes without having to relocate.
 The same quality courses that are offered on the Lynchburg campus are made available to our online students in the convenience of their own homes.
 Some courses are also offered in an intensive format a number of times throughout the year.

-Liberty University offers its online courses through several delivery methods.
-The University has adopted Blackboard® and Canvas as its primary delivery methods.
+Liberty University offers its online courses through Canvas as its primary delivery method.
 Students can access individual lessons, have interaction with other students taking the same course, utilize links to online resources, view supplemental streaming video clips, and receive direct feedback from their professors using this innovative means of delivery.
 Video, printed, and online learning tools ensure that students have a learning opportunity available to them that equals or surpasses the traditional classroom model.

 Currently, Liberty University offers online courses in an eight-week format with multiple entry dates throughout the year (see academic calendar).
 Some courses are offered in a 14- to 17-week format (with one entry date per semester) in which students may enroll at the beginning of each term.